xerdin442/imago/README.md

 - **Dispute Resolution**: Evidence-based resolution mechanism to address disputes between wager players, with a focus on fairness and transparency.
 - **Stablecoin Integration**: USDC deposits and withdrawals (on Base and Solana) to enhance borderless payments.
 - **Domain Names**: Supports the use of Basenames and SNS domains for withdrawals.
-- **Notifications**: Websockets for real-time transaction updates and chat rooms for dispute resolution.
+- **Notifications**: Real-time transaction updates and email notifications.
-- **Queue Management**: Optimized asynchronous processing by using queues to abstract transaction processing, dispute resolution and email notifications from the main application workflow.
-- **Metrics and Analytics**: Tracks important metrics like transaction volumes and dispute resolution rates

 ## Coming up...